When should I look at my degree audit?

 Catalog Year is the academic year for which a degree candidate must meet documented graduation requirements.
 University graduation requirements and each academic program's curricular (major, minor, or certificate) requirements are officially documented in the GA (General Announcements).
 Students may decide whether to follow the graduation requirements in the GA year in effect when they first matriculated at Rice, or those in effect when they graduate.
 This GA year is referred to as "Catalog Year" in Degree Works.

 The What-If function in Degree Works allows students to evaluate changes or additions to their field of study, including a change in catalog year.
-Students may use the What-If audit to change the catalog year on their major or minor in order to evaluate which catalog year requirements to follow.
+Students may use the What-If audit to change the catalog year on their academic program of study in order to evaluate which catalog year requirements to follow.
 Changing the catalog year on the What If function can allow students and advisors to see the curricular differences between catalog years for their field of study.
-This should be discussed with the advisor during the declaration of major (or minor) process, and the What-If function in Degree Works can aid in that decision.
+This should be discussed with the advisor during the declaration of major (or minor or certificate) process, or when discussing enrollment and degree planning for graduates.
+The What-If function in Degree Works can aid in that decision.

 How do I change my “Catalog Year”?

-A degree candidate seeking to change the "Catalog Year" in Degree Works should simply e-mail email@example.com and request the change.
-Please be certain to include your Student ID number, and be specific as to what year and for what major (or minor or certificate) you are desiring the change to Catalog Year.
+A degree candidate seeking to change the "Catalog Year" in Degree Works should simply e-mail firstname.lastname@example.org and request the change.
+Please be certain to include your Student ID number, and be specific as to what year and for what academic program (major, minor, or certificate) you are desiring the change to Catalog Year.

 I am a double major, can I have one “Catalog Year” for one major, and a different “Catalog Year" for the other?